pitosalas/cleancont/output/2022-07-16-the-standards-innovation-paradox.md

 ---
 title: "The Standards Innovation Paradox"
-subtitle: "[ The Standards Innovation Paradox]( https://link.medium.com/SbplLmb3Hrb) –“The great thing about st..."
+subtitle: "The Standards Innovation Paradox –“The great thing about st..."
 category: "1"
 tags: ["717", "914", "1915", "2201"]
 date: "2022-07-16"